 We Will Get You the Right Insurance Coverage

 Without coverage, it is difficult if not impossible to pursue a claim for damages against the dog owner.
-An experienced dog bite attorney in Pennsylvania will know how to uncover any applicable insurance policies.
+An experienced attorney will know how to uncover any applicable insurance policies.
 It is rare that the dog owner will voluntarily provide this information.

-The first thing that happens after your Pennsylvania dog bite attorney gets the homeowner’s carrier information after a dog attack is to set-up a dog bite claim.
-This involves having an adjuster assigned to the dog attack claim, and providing the initial information to the adjuster so he or she can start the claim investigation, and get a claim number.
-The adjuster will contact the insured dog owner, typically take a recorded statement to hear what the dog owner’s side of the story is, and request that the dog bite injury victim give a recorded statement as well.
-As your dog bite attorney, I personally do not typically allow such statements, but I do make that decision on a case-by-case basis.
+The first thing that happens after your attorney gets the homeowner’s or renter’s carrier information following a dog attack is to set-up a claim.
+This involves having an adjuster assigned to the claim, and providing the initial information to the adjuster so he or she can start the claim investigation, and get a claim number.
+The adjuster will then contact the insured dog owner, typically take a recorded statement to hear what the dog owner’s side of the story is, and request that the dog bite injury victim give a recorded statement as well.
+As your attorney, I personally do not typically allow such statements, but I do make that decision on a case-by-case basis.
 If it is a “he said-she said” situation, the insurance company will deny the claim, unless there is an independent witness who substantiates our side.

 This is done by collecting medical bills, reports and treatment notes from any and all medical providers resulting from the dog attack.
 It also includes dog bite attorneys lost wages calculations and any other “out-of-pocket losses” (e.g., prescriptions, co-pays, etc.).
 I always send my clients to a plastic surgeon, who will examine any scarring and write a report detailing the bite injury and the appropriate treatment, and the cost for same.
 This cost will become part of the value of the dog bite claim.
 All of the above will be compiled, packaged and ultimately sent to the claims adjuster with a demand for dog bite settlement.